soundar-code-sketch/E2B-assignment/README.md

 # What Stays the Same

-No need to rewrite their app flow.
+No need to rewrite the app flow.

 The following remain unchanged: